Welcome to the Artist Toolbox

 Does the Prague Fringe give out any complimentary tickets?

 Any complimentary tickets which the Festival gives out are to accredited press, sponsors and Fringe staff through the festival office, and are subject to availability after sales so there is no detriment to your ticket income.
-There are also promoters from across the World Fringe Alliance attending the festival who will also have access to shows.
+There are often promoters from across the world Fringe network attending the festival who will also have access to shows.
 All will be recorded.

 Photography and videography